ernstnaezer/MassTransit-JS/readme.md

 Internals
 ---------
-The Javascript version loosly follows the .net implementation in it's naming and (very) general setup.There is a main object called ServiceBus that allows you to publish messages and subscribe consumers.
+The Javascript version loosly follows the .net implementation in it's naming and (very) general setup.There is a main object called Servicebus that allows you to publish messages and subscribe consumers.

 Next to that there is the SubsriptionService which is used to register a new client and tell the world there is a new consumer available on the network.
 The StompTransport is used to talk to the Stomp client and notifies the bus when there is a new message available.
 This is it differs somewhat from the .net version, we assume an active client and rely on a 'push' model to kick-off the message delivery.